enasequence/data-hubs-docs/docs/source/explore.rst

    :align: center
 **Figure 1**.
 ‘Explore’ tab view displaying list of all active Data Hubs in ENA.
 (Note that for some Data Hubs a description was not provided at set-up).

 You can click on the name of any Data Hub to view a dashboard showing an overview of all data holdings therein.
-See the [Data Hub Dashboard page](dh_dashboard.rst) for more information.
+See the `Data Hub Dashboard page <dashboard.rst>`_ for more information.